rubyworks/qed/demo/03_helpers.md

 marked links.

-For example, because this link, [Advice](qed://helpers/advice.rb), begins with +qed:+, it will be used to load a helper.
+For example, because this link, [Advice](qed://helpers/advice.rb), begins with `qed:`, it will be used to load a helper.
 We can see this with the following assertion.

     pudding.assert.include?('loaded advice.rb')